k2-fsa/icefall/docs/source/recipes/aishell/conformer_ctc.rst

         [2021-11-22T11:09:27] Started scanning logdir.
         [2021-11-22T11:10:14] Total uploaded: 116068 scalars, 0 tensors, 0 binary objects
-        Lstening for new data in logdir...
+        Listening for new data in logdir...

     Note there is a URL in the above output, click it and you will see the following screenshot: